around the world – #1

 These toilet pans were in the street at the front of a house.
 Saquarema, Brazil.

 Sugar Loaf Mountain – Rio de Janeiro Time for a chat?

-Not sure how the sideways cistern works, but the walls are salt – Salt Hotel Museum, Salt Flats, Bolivia
+Not sure how the sideways cistern works, but the walls are made of salt – Salt Hotel Museum, Salt Flats, Bolivia

-Wondered why my son was so long in the loo – well this Santa Cruz toilet roll was 1 metre/yard away from the seat, but 6 inches above the ground.
-Doesn’t even work for a short person??!!
+Wondered why my son was so long in the loo – well this Santa Cruz, Bolivia toilet roll was 1 meter/yard away from the seat, but 6 inches above the ground.

-In this toilet in Quito you get music TV clips, but no toilet paper.
+In this toilet in Quito, Ecuador you get music TV clips, but no toilet paper.

 These three toilets are in Casa de Barro – Casa Terracota Colombia

 These bathrooms are at the Salt Mine Cathedral, Zipaquira, Colombia.
 The ceiling is salt rock.
-They are 180 metres underground, and more than 1 km walk inside the tunnels.
+They are 180 meters underground, and more than 1 km walk inside the tunnels.

 This Bano is in the street in Guatavita, Colombia.
 The steps are so steep and people can see in the little window.
 But I am grateful it existed that day 🙂